 - The minor character Bud in Kurt Vonnegut's debut Player Piano is a Georgian smart enough (maybe not) to create a machine that makes his job unnecessary.

-- The main character of the Morganville Vampires, and how.
+- The main character of the Morganville Vampires.

 - Calvin Whitlock from Falkenburg's Legions.